 There are different types of radiation therapy that a doctor may recommend for NPC.
 Radiation therapy may also be combined with chemotherapy during treatment.
 When this is done, it is called chemoradiotherapy or concurrent chemotherapy (see “Chemotherapy” below).

 External-beam radiation therapy.
 The most common type of radiation therapy used to treat NPC is called external-beam radiation therapy, which aims radiation from a machine outside the body at the tumor.
 A method of external-beam radiation therapy, known as intensity-modulated radiation therapy (IMRT), allows more effective doses of radiation therapy to be delivered, while reducing damage to healthy cells and causing fewer side effects.
 The American Society of Clinical Oncology (ASCO) recommends IMRT for all people with stage II to stage IVA NPC.

 Proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
-Proton therapy may be used as part of the treatment for some skull-base tumors to further limit the radiation dose to nearby structures, such as the optic nerves in the eye and the brainstem.
+Proton therapy may be used as part of the treatment for some tumors at the base of the skull to lower the radiation dose to nearby structures, such as the optic nerves in the eye and the brainstem.
 Proton therapy may also be an option for later-stage NPC that is located close to parts of the central nervous system, which includes the brain and spinal cord.

 Brachytherapy.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 To treat NPC with internal radiation therapy, a doctor surgically implants tiny pellets or rods that contain radioactive materials in or near the cancer location.
 The implant is left in place for several days while the person stays in the hospital.
-This approach is most often used to treat NPC that has come back after the first treatment.
-It may also be used to treat the original tumor.
+This approach is most often used to treat NPC that has come back after the first treatment, but it may also be used to treat the original tumor.